Hill Country water quality: Challenges and Solutions

 Ron Green [00:40:15] There can be.
 I see that there's a sort of a limit on how much development the landscape can sustain.
 But that's a rather broad term.
 You know, Paul was talking about that a little bit.
 A lot of it depends upon, technologies used.
 The amount of science that, decisions, whether policymakers are making the best decisions.
 Take, for example, a wastewater facility that's put in a development.
 Those are oftentimes put in by developers.
 Unfortunately, they may not put in, a Cadillac.
 They may be putting in something much less sophisticated.
 They turn it over to the community after the development, changes hands.
 We've seen this many times.
 There's a place just outside of San Antonio up past Helotes.
 That was San Antonio Ranch that had its own wastewater facility.
 Soon after it was turned over to the landowners or the, HOA, it started failing.
 And all the folks along the creek downstream from that, which was, [unintelligible] Creek and Helotes Creek, had to change their sources of water because of the nature of the cars.
 So these effluents went down the creek rather quickly, and it caused a lot of problems.
 Had that development gone in, and put in a better quality system than that type of developed development could be sustainable.
 So if this if developments go in and they're doing it on the cheap and not keeping things, up to the standards as required, even when the standards are, modest, the standards can be good if they're followed.
 But if they walk away from these standards, they're not going to be able to develop the land to the degree possible.
 And that, that mostly addresses water, quality, water quantity is also limited.
 If you have developments that have a lot of, Saint Augustine grasses and you have these folks moving from different areas, and they want big leaf trees that need a lot of water that may not be sustainable.
 You know, they need to, take into account the climate they're in and, adjust their uses accordingly.
 So there is wiggle room for growth.
 But it has to be done in an informed way.
 And, you know, we're mostly scientists, and it's our role to provide the best possible science to the policymakers, but it's their role to make the best possible decisions and policies that will, allow for the growth possible.
 But there's going to be some upper limit on how much development can go on.
 You know, this is a fragile, environment landscape, and it's not going to be able to take as much, development as some other areas.

-Annalisa Peace [00:43:44] Yeah.
-And I'm going to because that heated up real nicely for something that we're, advocating to.
-When we were doing those bills to prohibit direct discharge, one of the senators, state senators said, well, what if we cleaned it up to drinking water standards?
-Would you be opposed to direct discharge?
-Then we were like, no, but if you were going to clean it to drinking water standards, why didn't you just redistribute that water for people to use for drinking water?
+Annalisa Peace [00:43:44] That teed it up real nicely for something that we're, advocating to.
+When we were doing those bills to prohibit direct discharge, one of the state senators said, well, what if we cleaned it up to drinking water standards?
+Would you be opposed to direct discharge, then?
+We were like, no, but if you were going to clean it to drinking water standards, why didn't you just redistribute that water for people to use for drinking water?
 So we're really advocating, water recycling in this could be with new developments going in with dual pipe systems.
 We know that, within our area, about 50% of the year-round water use is for outdoor irrigation.
-So you could have these dual pipe systems, that were, distributing that wastewater effluent, at the, you know, at the same standard that they would use for a, land application permit.
-You could also go to and I think this is the way of the future to direct potable reuse, which I think is going to be probably the most realistic option if you want to keep increasing the population in this area.
+So you could have these dual pipe systems, that were, distributing that wastewater effluent, at the same standard that they would use for a land application permit.
+You could also go to—and I think this is the way of the future, too—direct potable reuse, which I think is going to be probably the most realistic option if you want to keep increasing the population in this area.

 Marisa Bruno [00:45:00] So we're talking a lot about wastewater.
 But earlier we also talked a lot about storm water.
 And so I'm wondering if there is a development coming in.
-How can they be building in a way that is going to mitigate some of the water quality impacts and spend the water quality impacts?
-I'm thinking of things like perhaps impervious cover, or other low impact development because.
+How can they be building in a way that is going to mitigate some of the water quality impacts and some of the water quality impacts?
+I'm thinking of things like perhaps impervious cover, or other low impact development.

 Marisa Bruno [00:51:45] That's great.
 I think incentives are always very popular.
 There's one thing that we haven't spoken about yet, or two things that we haven't really mentioned that I know we've talked about in the past.
 So one is this idea of higher density development and more green space.
 I'm hoping someone can describe why we might want to have more high density development in certain areas.

 Marisa Bruno [00:54:18] Okay.
 I'm going to tee you up for one more.
 We've talked about site specific design.
-And so one of y'all could just explain what that might look like in the recharge or contributing zone.
+And so could one of y'all explain what that might look like in the recharge or contributing zone?

 Annalisa Peace [00:54:29] Well, I guess I'll jump in on that one again, because we often negotiate with developers because, when they're building in these environmentally sensitive areas, typically, we will try to negotiate with them to do more site specific development.
 And part of that is, rather than paving over site, they're on the recharge zone.
 They would be required to seal these recharge features.
 We asked that they put big natural vegetated buffer zones around those features and not build on those.
 No building in the floodplains, preserving the natural buffers.
 The riparian areas is huge.
 But what we see a lot of times is they'll just come in and have a cookie cutter template of how they're going to do development, and it really doesn't serve the area well.
 And what it really does, two, is that it puts enormous expenses on the surrounding communities.
 Or in a lot of cases, it's the counties down the road because they're having to make up for flood, flood mitigation, flood control projects, traffic, the whole thing.
 And so, I guess that's, the site specific.
 We would love to see everybody go and look at this piece of land and actually walk over it and say, what's the most sustainable way I can develop that land?